Biden says objects shot down over North America last week appear to not be part of China's spy balloon operation - Local News 8

 Administration officials from the Pentagon, State Department and intelligence community have briefed lawmakers on Capitol Hill on the initial Chinese spy balloon in recent days.

 Republicans on Capitol Hill have criticized Biden for not approving the military to down the first balloon quickly enough, letting it sail eastward for days.
-They've also called on him to speak on the matter.
+They had also called on him to speak on the matter.

 But administration officials argued that the US didn’t move earlier to shoot down the balloon in part over fears it could provoke an escalation of military tensions with China.
 They also told lawmakers the balloon was not first shot down when it entered Alaskan airspace because the waters there are cold and deep, making it less likely they could have recovered the balloon.

-Note: This story and its headline have been updated with additional developments.